Cruising between Argeliers & Marseillan on the Midi canal

 Return to Athos for lunch on board, and then we begin our cruise to Fonserannes.
 Dinner on board.

-This morning we drive to the old market town of Pezenas, which was the first seat of the Lanquedoc court.
+This morning we drive to the old market town of Pezenas, which was the first seat of the Languedoc court.

 The architecture is particular to the town because of the Hotels Particuliers or mansions belonging to the noble families who followed the Court.

-It is filled with artisans shops, including painters, hat makers and costume designers.
+It now houses artisans' shops, including painters, hat makers and costume designers.

-Once again, your guide makes sure that there is time to browse, as well as learning about the history.
+Once again, your guide makes sure that there is enough time to browse and learn the local history.

-After lunch, we begin our negociation of a 17th century feat of engineering, the Fonserannes Lock Staircase with it's unique Oval locks.
+After lunch, we begin our negotiation of a 17th-century feat of engineering, the Fonserannes Lock Staircase with its unique Oval locks.

 Then we traverse the 18th-century aqueduct over the river Orb.